Skip to main content

 Provider

-1. Provider starts with its specification (e.g. an OpenAPI specification) referred to as the Provider Contract.
-This may be created by hand or generated by code (e.g. swagger codegen)
+1. Provider starts with its specification (for example, an OpenAPI specification) called the Provider Contract.
+This may be created by hand or generated by code (for example, swagger codegen).

 5. If that passes, we deploy the provider and record the deployment via the pact-broker record-deployment command.